realA10001986/SID/README.md

 This repository holds the most current firmware for CircuitSetup's magnificent [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/) kit.
 The SID, also known as "Field Containment System Display", is an important part of Doc Brown's Delorean Time Machine.

 The parts are available [here](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/).
+The SID replica can be used stand-alone, or in connection with a [Time Circuits Display](https://tcd.out-a-ti.me).
+It's made of metal and perfectly fit for mounting in an actual Delorean.

 ![mysid](https://github.com/realA10001986/SID/assets/76924199/cdd8f609-1248-41f2-92cc-0489fe0397bf)